-The language arts program develops students’ proficiency in reading, writing, and speaking.
-In both seventh and eighth grades, students take two separate language arts classes: one focusing on literature studies, the other on grammar and composition.
+The english program develops students’ proficiency in reading, writing, and speaking.
+In sixth, seventh and eighth grades, students take focus on literature studies, grammar and composition.
 Forensics competition with schools in the Association of Virginia Academies offers wide-ranging opportunities for public performances.

-The social studies program entails Civics and Economics in seventh grade and World Geography in eighth grade.
+The social sciences program entails History 6, Civics and Economics in seventh grade and World Geography in eighth grade.
 Students participate in map studies, special projects and presentations.

-Computer labs contain networked PCs with filtered Internet access, color printers, digital cameras and camcorders.
-Each classroom is also equipped with computers with filtered Internet access.
+The Hubbard Computer Labs contains networked PCs with filtered Internet access, color printer, digital cameras, iPads and Chromebooks.
+Each classroom is also equipped with a computer with filtered Internet access.
 There is a campus wide wireless Meraki network for students, faculty, staff, and guests.